Roger-Wu/puzzle-and-dragons-optimal-boards/README.md

 # puzzle-and-dragons-optimal-boards

-An optimized brute-force searcher for the game, Puzzle & Dragons, to find the high-combo orb-layout when there are 15+ orbs in the same color on a 5 x 6 board.
+An optimized brute-force searcher for the game, Puzzle & Dragons, to search for all high-combo layouts when there are 15+ orbs in the same color on a 5 x 6 board.

 ![demo image](https://raw.githubusercontent.com/Roger-Wu/puzzle-and-dragons-optimal-boards/master/visualize_result/images/demo.png)